-In January 2010, we issued 1,321,514 shares of Series A Preferred Stock to Carilion Clinic in reliance on the exemptions from registration under the Securities Act provided by Sections 3(a)(9) and 4(2) of the Securities Act.
+The Company issued 1,321,514 shares of Series A Preferred Stock, par value \$0.001 per share, to Carilion Clinic in January 2010, which shares were issued in reliance on the exemptions from registration under the Securities Act provided by Sections 3(a)(9) and 4(2) thereof.
 The Series A Preferred Stock accrues dividends at the rate of approximately \$0.2815 per share per annum, payable quarterly in arrears.
-Accrued dividends are payable in shares of our common stock, with the number of shares being equal to the quotient of (i) the cumulative aggregate balance of accrued but unpaid dividends on each share of Series A Preferred Stock divided by (ii) the conversion price of the Series A Preferred Stock, which is currently \$4.69159 per share.
-For the period from January 12, 2010, the original issue date of the Series A Preferred Stock, through September 30, 2012, the Series A Preferred Stock issued to Carilion has accrued \$583,070 in dividends.
-The accrued dividend as of September 30, 2012 will be paid by the issuance of 215,410 shares of the Company's common stock, which the Company will issue at Carilion's written request.
+Accrued dividends are payable in shares of the Company's common stock, with the number of shares being equal to the quotient of (i) the cumulative aggregate balance of accrued but unpaid dividends on each share of Series A Preferred Stock divided by (ii) the conversion price of the Series A Preferred Stock, which is currently \$4.69159 per share.
+For the period from January 12, 2010, the original issue date of the Series A Preferred Stock, through September 30, 2013, the Series A Preferred Stock issued to Carilion has accrued \$684,009 in dividends.
+The accrued dividend as of September 30, 2013 will be paid by the issuance of 294,702 shares of the Company's common stock, which the Company will issue at Carilion's written request.
 As the Series A Preferred Stock was issued in reliance on the exemption provided by Section 3(a)(9), the shares of common stock payable as dividends will also be exempt from registration in reliance on Section 3(a)(9) of the Securities Act.

+(b) Use of Proceeds from Sale of Registered Equity Securities

+Not applicable.

-- (b) Use of Proceeds from Sale of Registered Equity Securities Not applicable. - (c) Purchases of Equity Securities by the Issuer and Affiliated Purchasers None.
+(c) Purchases of Equity Securities by the Issuer and Affiliated Purchasers